Andalucía: The Best of Southern Spain

-Rick: So this was a minaret first; now it's a bell tower for that church.
+Rick: So this was a minaret first, and now it's a bell tower for that church.

 Major squares host bigger events.
 I find experiencing traditional flamenco culture celebrated by and for the locals beats any tourist show.

 Many of these same locals will party on squares until late into the night.
-Others will sit down to a classic Andalucían dinner.
+Others will sit down to a classic Andalusian dinner.

-Isabel has invited us to Bodegas Campos, a historic and venerable house of eating for our own festival of Andalucían specialities.
+Isabel has invited us to Bodegas Campos — a historic and venerable house of eating — for our own festival of Andalusian specialties.

 Isabel: Because the pig lived outside.